 "Reward in-state investment in research

-: Virginia is one of a rapidly shrinking number of states not offering a research and development (R&D) tax credit.
+and development: Virginia is one of a rapidly shrinking number of states not offering a research and development (R&D) tax credit.
 Recent enhancements of the federal R&D tax credit have made this a more attractive incentive than ever before, particularly when states closely link their offerings to the federal credit.
 According to the Kauffman Foundation’s 2008 State New Economy Index, Virginia

 ranks below the national average in industrial R&D investment.